For people who are inclined to music, especially if they make a living out of it, having the complete equipment would

 However, with the modern era we live in today, music producers can create sounds from any music instrument through the use of a MIDI keyboard controller.

 Sounds interesting, right?
 But before you go around searching for the best MIDI keyboard controller, start with the basics first.

 To make sure you place the best one in your recording studio, below are a series of considerations.

-Here are the best midi keyboard controllers for beginners today
+Here are the best MIDI keyboard controllers for beginners

 - MK2 version of Novation's 49-note USB keyboard controller for Ableton Live